 Your MLAs, Your Constituency

-We elect Members of the Legislative Assembly (s) to the Northern Ireland Assembly.
-They speak for us and make decisions about local issues on our behalf.
+We elect Members of the Legislative Assembly (MLAs) to the Northern Ireland Assembly.

 There are 90 MLAs, 5 from each of the 18 constituencies.
-As elected representatives, MLAs, they have the right, or, to represent the views of their constituents when carrying out their work of making laws and holding Ministers on the Executive Committee to account for their running of .
+As elected representatives, MLAs have the right, or mandate, to represent the views of their constituents when carrying out their work of making laws and holding Ministers on the Executive Committee to account for their running of Government Departments.
+The allocation of Ministerial positions is based on how many MLAs are elected from each party.
+The more seats a party wins, the more Ministers it has around the Executive table and the greater its power to shape policy, legislation and decisions.
+So, although the voters do not directly choose ministers, they do determine which parties make up the Executive.

-There have been 5 elections to the Northern Ireland Assembly.
-The last election took place on 2 March 2017.
-This was an unexpected, 'snap' election.
-The previous election had taken place on 5 May 2016.
-MLAs are normally elected for a 5 year term but, due to a falling out between the 2 main political parties, the DUP and Sinn Féin, another election was called by the UK Government's Secretary of State for Northern Ireland.
+There have been 7 elections to the Northern Ireland Assembly.
+The last election took place on 5 May 2022.
+The previous election was held on 2 March 2017.
+MLAs are normally elected for a 5 year term but, due to a falling out between the 2 main political parties, the DUP and Sinn Féin, the 'snap' election was called by the UK Government's Secretary of State for Northern Ireland.

-In the March 2017 election, The Democratic Unionist Party (DUP) and Sinn Féin (SF) again emerged as the two largest parties in the Assembly, with the DUP winning 28 of the 90 seats available (down 10 from 38 seats won in 2016) and Sinn Féin 27 seats (down one from 28 in the previous election).
-The Ulster Unionist Party (UUP) took 10 seats (down from 16), the Social Democratic and Labour Party (SDLP), 12 (no change), the Alliance Party retained its 8 seats and the People Before Profit Alliance (PBPA) won 1 seat (down from 2).
-The Green Party retained its 2 seats, the Traditional Unionist Voice (TUV) retained its one seat and one independent candidate was elected.
+In the May 2022 election, Sinn Féin (SF) and Democratic Unionist Party (DUP) emerged as the two largest parties in the Assembly, with the SF winning 27 of the 90 seats available and DUP 25 seats.
+The Alliance Party became the third largest party winning 17 seats.
+Ulster Unionist Party (UUP) took 9 seats the Social Democratic and Labour Party (SDLP), 8, People Before Profit Alliance (PBPA) won 1 seat and the Traditional Unionist Voice (TUV) retained its 1 seat and two independent candidate was elected.

 You can use this resource to analyse the performance of the political parties in the last two Assembly elections and to view the MLAs currently elected in each constituency.